Vandivier/data-science-practice/stata/udacity-exploratory-analysis/data-miner/README.md

     c. each recipe consists of 5 steps:
       1. Choose List Page or Detail Page type (I chose detail page)
       2. Enter column definitions (See section II)
-      3. Enter Action definitions (none used)
+      3. Enter Action definitions (See section III)
       4. Enter post-processing JS (none used within the tool; see point 10)
       5. Save with a scraper name (It's irrevant, but I named mine Udacity Scraper) 9 - manual collection expanded the sample: I took a defensible sample and a broad sample; after-the-fact compared to see if there was a noticeable selection bias
-  10- Data miner output is further refined by data-miner-cleaner.js because in some cases it couldn't parse certain html, etc
+  10- Data miner output is further refined by data-miner-cleaner.js because in some cases it couldn't parse certain html, etc 11- nvm, data miner still sends a remote bot instead of triggering locally; so i am making console-scraper.js

 TODO: Kairos on image for age, gender, more: https://www.kairos.com/features Genderize and Name Prims